rollbar/Rollbar.NET/README.md

 ## Examples

-### Asp.Net Core 2
+### ASP.NET Core 2

-Rollbar.NET Notifier can be integrated into an Asp.Net Core 2 application on two levels:
+The SDK can be integrated into an Asp.Net Core 2 application on two levels:

-1. Each Asp.Net Core controllers’ method implementation could be surrounded by a try-catch block where, within the catch(…){…} block, any caught  exception is passed to a common exception handling routine which, in turn, reports the exception via the Rollbar.NET Notifier (possibly, among other exception processing steps).
+1. Each ASP.Net Core controllers’ method implementation could be surrounded by a try-catch block where, within the `catch(…){…}` block, any caught exception is passed to a common exception handling routine which in turn reports the exception via the SDK.
-2. A request processing pipeline of the application is extended with the Rollbar.NET middleware component that “monitors” all the “inner” middleware components of the pipeline for unhandled exceptions and reports them via the Rollbar.NET Notifier singleton instance and, then, rethrows the exceptions while wrapping them with a new Exception object.
+2. A request processing pipeline of the application is extended with the Rollbar.NET middleware component that monitors all the inner middleware components of the pipeline for unhandled exceptions and reports them via the Rollbar.NET Notifier singleton instance and then rethrows the exceptions while wrapping them with a new Exception object.

-The codebase repository has a sample Asp.Net Core 2 based application (Sample.AspNetCore2.WebApi) that demonstrates a proper use of the middleware component.
+You can check out a sample ASP.Net Core 2 based application that demonstrates a proper use of the middleware component [here](https://github.com/rollbar/Rollbar.NET/tree/master/Sample.AspNetCore2.WebApi).

-Here is how it works:

-#### As usually, the Rollbar.NET Notifier singleton component needs to be properly configured.

-There are two ways of doing that:
+First, the singleton component needs to be properly configured.
+There are two approaches to doing this.
+If both approaches are used, the second option always overrides the first option.

+#### Option 1

-1. Add at least minimum required configuration parameters to the hosting application’s appsettings.json file.
-For example:
+Add at least the minimum required configuration parameters to the hosting application’s `appsettings.json` file.
+Any of the properties of the RollbarConfig class that has public setter can be set using this approach.

 ```json
 {